What to Expect From Your Exam

 For those who do not require glasses or contact lenses, the frequency of eye exams is usually determined by age.
 If you have a family history of vision problems or a chronic condition such as diabetes, it may be advisable to schedule eye exams with more frequency.
 Your Total Vision optometrist can help you decide on the correct eye exam frequency for your needs.

 An eye exam is perhaps the most important foundation for maintaining your eye health and vision.
-Most eye exams will be conducted as a routine part of that maintenance, however the emergence of certain symptoms is a reason to call your local Total Vision center to schedule an eye exam right away.
+Most eye exams will be conducted as a routine part of that maintenance, however the emergence of certain symptoms is a reason to call your local Total Vision practice to schedule an eye exam right away.

-In addition to your regularly scheduled eye exams, making an appointment to see your eye doctor when any of these or other unusual symptoms emerge can help ensure early diagnosis of eye problems or diseases.
+In addition to your regularly scheduled eye exams, making an appointment to see your eye doctor when any of these or other unusual symptoms occur can help ensure early diagnosis of eye problems or diseases.

 Schedule an eye exam when you are experiencing: